Surgery for penile cancer

 In this operation, the tumor is cut out with a surgical knife, along with some surrounding normal skin.
 If the tumor is small, the remaining skin can then be stitched back together.
 This is the same as an excisional biopsy.

 In a wide local excision, the cancer is removed along with a large amount of normal tissue around it (called wide margins).
-Removing healthy tissue makes it less likely that any cancer cells are left behind.
+Removing this healthy tissue makes it less likely that any cancer cells are left behind.
 If not enough skin remains to cover the area, a skin graft may be taken from another part of the body and placed over the area.

 Mohs surgery (microscopically controlled surgery)

 Using the Mohs technique, the surgeon removes a layer of the skin that the tumor may have invaded and then checks the sample under a microscope right away.
 If it contains cancer, another layer is removed and examined.
 This process is repeated until the skin samples are found to be free of cancer cells.

 This process is slow, but it means that more normal tissue near the tumor can be saved.
 This creates a better appearance and function after surgery.
 This is a highly specialized technique that should be used only by doctors who have been trained in this specific type of surgery.
-It is used for carcinoma in situ (CIS), where the cancer is in only the top layers of the skin, and for some cancers that have not grown deeply into the penis
+It can be used for carcinoma in situ (CIS), where the cancer is in only the top layers of the skin, and for some early-stage cancers that have not grown deeply into the penis

 Partial or total penectomy